33SLueck/react-fortress/README.md

   - **Recommended Extensions:** Vitest Explorer and Test Adapter Converter for better VS Code integration.

 - **GitHub Actions Workflow:**
-  - A workflow is set up in `.github/workflows/test.yml` that automatically runs linting and tests on every push and pull request to `main`.
+  - A comprehensive workflow is set up in `.github/workflows/test.yml` that runs on every push and pull request:
+    - **Type Checking** - Validates TypeScript types
+    - **ESLint Check** - Code quality and style rules
+    - **Prettier Check** - Code formatting validation
+    - **Unit Tests** - Runs all test suites
+    - **Build Check** - Ensures production build works
-  - This ensures no faulty commits reach the main branch.
+  - This ensures high code quality and prevents faulty commits from reaching any branch.

 - **Note on npm deprecation warnings:**
   - When installing dependencies, warnings like `deprecated inflight` or `deprecated glob` may appear.